BassJamm/DOC-SITE/docs/How-to Guides/Setup an Azure Subscription from Partner Centre.md

 Who'll manage this subscription?

-- If it's being setup with the CSP in mind, it'll be the CSP.
+- If it's being setup with the CSP, it'll automatically be owned by the CSP.

 Who'll be supporting this subscription?